Foreword

 Automating the Changelog

-Tools like Released plug directly into Jira.
+Here is how it works with tools like Released that plug directly into Jira.

-Managing Privacy with JQL
+Managing Roadmap Privacy with Filters

 Closing the Loop